Pre-Dental Society at UCSC

 Steps to Take the DAT

-Applying for the DAT
+Applying to take the DAT

 First you need to register through the Department of Testing Services at the ADA.